Recognition of skills acquired abroad

 You can ask to have your language(s) of education shown on your comparative evaluation.
 This step is optional.

-You must attach an attestation specifying the exclusive language of education for each educational program.
-These must be dated, signed and stamped by your educational institution or the authorities in charge of the educational system.
+You must provide a certificate confirming the language of instruction for each course you have taken.
+These certificates must be dated, signed and stamped by your educational institution or the relevant foreign authorities.

 Attach a letter requesting priority processing (optional)